-Some people wonder whether chia seeds are safe to eat while pregnant or breastfeeding.
-These tiny seeds are safe and nutritious during these times, and they may provide several health benefits.
+Chia seeds are safe and nutritious during pregnancy and while nursing, and they may provide several health benefits.

 Chia seeds come from Salvia hispanica, a herb in the mint family that is native to Central America.
 Chia seeds were a staple food for the Aztecs and believed to boost energy and stamina.